There are differences between working mom guilt and parenting guilt. And, YES, working mom guilt is real!

 For some, it may come down to their personal feelings about motherhood, while others worry about what others think of them or the standards and ideals society has set for moms (whether or not they work).

 In general, moms always feel guilty when they think that they’re not doing the perfect job or they’re letting others down.

 For Laura Ferrari, co-owner and founder of Hyperchat Social, this was her story.
 She felt guilty while taking the time away from her kids to build and run her business … and similarly the guilt to her team when she wanted to unplug to go on vacation to spend time with her children.

 Corritta, of It’s a Family Thing, tells us that she returned to work when her son was only 7 weeks old because she had very little PTO and she “felt as though [she] was missing everything.”

 Dr. Maureen C Kenny is a professor at Florida International Univerity and shared experience with working mom guilt with us, stating that “There is always a feeling of when I am at home, I should be at work and when I am at work, that feeling is that I should be home.”
 She never felt she was 100% present wherever she was.
 Furthermore, if she missed something important in her child’s life due to work, she felt “crappy.”
 And when she’d hear about all the things stay-at-home moms were able to do, she’d feel guilty that she couldn’t.

 Dr. Kenny recommended the book Lean In: Women, Work, and the Will to Lead as it helped her with her working mom guilt by realizing “there is a role for everyone.”

-How Do I Get Rid of Working Mom Guilt?
+How To Get Rid of Working Mom Guilt

 In this day and age, it is more important than ever for parents to have a good work-life balance.
 But how do you achieve that?
 It is never as easy as it sounds.
 We all know the struggle of trying to balance parenting and work commitments, let alone the guilt of neglecting one in favor of the other.